Wednesday, August 24th, 2022, 1200-1820

 Usually I can look forward to a huge climb after a town stop but this time I was magically transported thousands of feet up by a sweet family from Wisconsin.
 To begin my hike this day, I’d be starting high and dropping nearly 6 thousand feet.
 First I had to figure out how to get to the Wolf Creek trail, an alternate I had to take because the ridge trail from the visitors center was closed due to “goat management activities.”
 I’d heard that the park was actually eliminating all the mountain goats so I asked a ranger straight up, “hey, is it true that they’re nixing all the goats?”
 Yes, he confirmed, telling me more of the backstory.
 The goats were released on the peninsula by a hunting club back in the 1920’s, so they were not native to the park.
 Their numbers had grown to such levels that they were thought to be negatively impacting the endemic Olympic marmots and other sensitive and unique species.
 Also, they had become aggressive towards tourists, seeking salt, which even lead to one person being gored!
 So the park had removed as many as they could, relocating them to parts of the Cascades where they’re native.
 They’d decided to put the remainder down.
 It seemed cruel but if you think about it, the original ones were released for the same purpose…it just happened to take 100 years.

 If ever there was a good reason to obey a trail closure, catching stray fire from a helicopter was it.
-The closure meant I had to go an extra 4 miles, which was kind of annoying on a day when I already had so little time to make it to my planned destination.
+The closure meant I had to go an extra 4 miles, which was kind of annoying on a day when I had so little time to make it to my planned destination.
 It was already noon by the time I set out.
 But a hot springs is a strong motivator, like a town stop.
-Plus it was all downhill for the first half, then a cruisy paved road walk for most of the second half.
+Plus it was all downhill for the first half, then a cruisey paved road walk for most of the second half.
 I’d managed 18 harder miles in 6 hours the day before, I figured I had this in the bag.
 The alternate trail was pretty easy and uneventful.
 It was an old road, wide and well-graded.
-It was pretty overgrown and with even a few blowdowns but I still flew down it…the right playlists once again.
+It was sometimes a bit overgrown and with even a few blowdowns but I still flew down it…the right playlist once again.
 I only paused once when I heard a gunshot from a helicopter pretty close.
 I hoped the goat managers knew that hikers were being routed to this nearby trail.
-I went even faster just in case…and was glad I wasn’t dressed in white.
+I went even faster, just in case…and was glad I wasn’t dressed in white.

 I met 2 trail runners at the bottom that were on a 70 mile multi-day adventure.
 They had only 5 miles more to get back to their car and looked pretty exhausted.
 I set off with them as they took some time to work up to a run, then they left me in the dust.
 I still managed to jog a little here and there, just to make some fast miles while I could.
 The old road had turned into regular dirt road as I worked my way down the valley towards the Elwha river.
-After a few miles I came to the spot where a hydroelectric dam had once stood.
+After a few miles, I came to the spot where a hydroelectric dam had once stood.
 It had been removed in 2011 so the natural state of the river could be restored, benefiting salmon and many other species.
-The dam removal seemed like a long time ago but the last time I’d been past this area was even longer: 1999 and 2001.
+The dam removal seemed like a long time ago but the last time I’d been through this area was even longer: 1999 and 2002.
 I still remembered the lake that once filled the valley.

-I visited the dam remnants from both sides, since it used to be the site where the PNT crossed the river.
+I visited the dam remnants from both sides, since it used to be the route where the PNT crossed the river.
 Now a hiker must go an additional 3 miles to get around via a lower bridge.
 I considered bushwhacking down to the river to ford it but it wasn’t the flow or depth of the river that prevented such a shortcut, it was the density and steepness of the valley walls.
 A bushwhack was definitely not worth it…the PNT had already taught me valuable lessons about the futility of bushwhacking just to save a few miles.

 I met the old paved road and crossed the bridge.
-Now I was back on familiar grounds.
+Now I was back on familiar ground.
 For some reason, the road had been closed during my first visit to the hot springs in 1999.
-As I recall, it was late November and already dark when my friend and I arrived by car.
+As I recall, it was late November and already dark when my friend Sergio and I arrived by car.
 And of course it was raining.
 We’d walked 8 miles in the drizzle and dark, pitched the tent right near the pools, and spent the night soaking…all I remember is how wet everything was.
 I had a borrowed sleeping bag and a seal-line drybag with shoulder straps to carry my things.
 My friend supplied the rest of the gear.
 Now that I was thinking about it, I could really say this was my first backpacking trip…ever!
 I previously wrote about my failed attempt to backpack in Maine and until I reflected on things this day, I was sure that had been it.
 I guess I hadn’t considered the hot springs adventure as backpacking because I didn’t have any of the standard gear and we’d mostly walked a paved road to get there.
 It was just another crazy thing I’d done when I was 21.

 Quite a lot had changed in over 20 years.
 I felt like I was walking through some sort of dystopian landscape, vaguely familiar but under the harsh shadow of time.
 The lake was gone, the dam blown apart, traffic signs were faded, and the road was covered in duff.
 I joined it above the point where it was closed to traffic, so I’m not even sure where the closure began.
 Severe wash-outs had taken the road entirely in several places, which would be tough to navigate in any way other than on foot.
 It’s these kind of circumstances that make me so glad I can walk.
 It’s amazing the places two feet can get me to and through.
 I have to admit, I thoroughly enjoyed walking up the road this day.
 It was a beautiful day, the sun filtering through the huge trees and the miles so easy and peaceful.
 I felt like it was a special privilege.
 Where once I’d enjoyed the ease of travel by car, that luxury was no longer afforded to anyone with keys.